American Small Businesses Party Like It's 2004

 (Consider compliance-related paperwork alone.
 In fiscal year 2015, Americans spent a jaw-dropping 9.78 billion-yes, billion-hours complying with federal rules and regulations, according to a recent report from the Office of Management and Budget (OMB).
 That's up nearly 4 percent from 2014.)

-Many chief executives of large multinationals have been very receptive to Trump's proposals, taking him at his word that he can succeed at fostering an improved business environment in the U.S. Ford recently scrapped plans for a Mexico factory, while Fiat Chrysler announced a $1 billion investment in Michigan and Ohio, expected to create up to 2,000 new jobs.
+Many chief executives of large multinationals have been very receptive to Trump's proposals, taking him at his word that he can succeed at fostering an improved business environment in the U.S. Ford (NYSE:F) recently scrapped plans for a Mexico factory, while Fiat Chrysler (NYSE:FCAU) announced a $1 billion investment in Michigan and Ohio, expected to create up to 2,000 new jobs.
 After meeting with the president-elect this week, Jack Ma, founder and CEO of Chinese ecommerce site Alibaba, said he was committed to adding 1 million U.S. companies to his hugely popular online shopping platform.
-The chief executive of active wear company Under Armour told CNBC that it would be bringing jobs back to the U.S., specifically Baltimore, where it's headquartered.
-And on Thursday, Amazon unveiled plans to grow the number of its full-time, U.S.-based jobs by 100,000-from 180,000 today to over 280,000 by 2018.
+The chief executive of active wear company Under Armour (NYSE:UA) told CNBC that it would be bringing jobs back to the U.S., specifically Baltimore, where it's headquartered.
+And on Thursday, Amazon (NASDAQ:AMZN) unveiled plans to grow the number of its full-time, U.S.-based jobs by 100,000 - from 180,000 today to over 280,000 by 2018.

 As I've said many times before, there's a lot of uncertainty surrounding Trump, who will be sworn into office this Friday.
 At the same time, businesses and investors clearly like what they're hearing.
 Appearing on CNBC last week, legendary economist Robert Shiller perfectly summarized this distinction, saying that "nervousness can go along with optimism."
 Although he didn't vote for Trump, Shiller acknowledges that animal spirits are running high, adding that he sees the Trump equities rally spilling over into the housing market this year.